ritika232002-boop/biot74000-portfolio/_pages/toolkit.md

 ### BLAST (Basic Local Alignment Search Tool)

-**Use example:** [Describe one specific thing you did with BLAST in this course — e.g. "I used BLASTn to identify the closest known relatives of a query sequence during the Unit 2 alignment activity, and interpreted the E-values and query coverage to judge which hits were meaningful."]

-**Strengths / limitations:** [One honest note — e.g. "Fast and easy for finding similar sequences, but the top hit by score is not always the most biologically relevant, so results need careful interpretation."]

----
+**Use example:**
+I used BLAST to compare the phoP DNA sequence from Salmonella enterica against database sequences to confirm gene identity and find similar sequences in other organisms

+**Strengths / limitations:**
+BLAST is fast and useful for finding similar sequences, but it only shows sequence similarity and does not explain biological function

-### [Tool Name]
+### NCBI GEO

-**Use example:** [Your text here.]
+**Use example:**
+I used NCBI GEO to explore published gene expression datasets and examine processed RNA-seq data

-**Strengths / limitations:** [Your text here.]
+**Strengths / limitations:**
+Helpful for finding real gene expression datasets, although understanding study designs can take practice

 ---